CosmeValera/LeagueOfPokemon/README.md

 # League of Pokemon
 🐾 League of Pokemon is a fun and challenging turn-based game inspired by classic RPGs.
 Players choose from four possible starters and battle their way through various enemies, unlocking better equipment and other starters along the way.
 With a built-in PVP feature, you can even battle your friends' starters on the same computer.

 ![](images/AI4Crop.png)

 ## Tech
+This game was created with Java Swing, which is Java's implementation for creating GUIs.
 ### 📦 Prerequisites

 - java 14 (or higher)